bgstack15/bgscripts/usr/share/bgscripts/docs/README.txt

 - Fixed package so it uses %{_presetdir}.
 - Added bgscripts-version.txt file.
 - Fixed newscript to use $( which vi ) and also for chmod.
+- Fixed get-files so it includes the cd debdir stuff